coding-blocks/passport-oneauth/README.md

 Before using `passport-oneauth`, you must register an application with Coding Blocks.
-If you have not already done so, a new application can be created at [developer applications](https://account.codingblocks.com/clients/add) .Your application will be issued a client ID and client secret, which need to be provided to the strategy.
+If you have not already done so, a new application can be created at [developer applications](https://account.codingblocks.com/clients/add).
+Your application will be issued a client ID and client secret, which need to be provided to the strategy.
 You will also need to configure a callback URL which matches the route in your application.

 #### Configure Strategy

 The Oneauth authentication strategy authenticates users using a coding-blocks account and OAuth 2.0 tokens.
 The client ID and secret obtained when creating an application are supplied as options when creating the strategy.
 The strategy also requires a `verify` callback, which receives the access token and optional refresh token, as well as `profile` which contains the authenticated user's GitHub profile.
 The `verify` callback must call `cb` providing a user to complete authentication.

 ```js